 The Endeavours struggled the most with weight, earning only 4 of 10 for this metric.
 The weight of the carrier can be critical if you plan to carry your baby in it or live in an urban area where lugging little ones around in their seat is more common.

-The Endeavours is part of Britax's "Click & Go" system so that it will work standard with any of the Britax strollers including the Britax B-Agile 3, Britax B-Free, and the Britax B-Ready.
+The Endeavours is part of Britax's "Click & Go" system so it will work standard with any of the Britax strollers including the Britax B-Lively and Britax B-Free.
 We like that you won't need to purchase separate adapters, and most Britax strollers perform well in our tests, but it can be limiting if you want to look outside Britax for a compatible stroller.
 Given that the attachment mimics the other Britax car seat lineup, it is possible that this car seat will work with any stroller and adapter combination that claims compatibility with other Britax seats.
 Please check with the manufacturer of the stroller before purchase to be sure.

 — Juliet Spurrier, MD and Wendy Schmitz